diku-dk/EventBenchmark/Marketplace/README.md

 we use eventual consistency and implement everything

 to benchmark
-snapper-based impl does not support pubsub abstarction cannot ensure serializability in this case
+snapper-based impl does not support pubsub abstraction cannot ensure serializability in this case